HubbleNetwork/legal-pages/privacy-policy.md

 As a provider of enterprise business services, we collect limited personal information related to our business customers and their authorized users.
 This may include:

 - Business Contact Information: Names, business email addresses, phone numbers, company names, and professional titles of our customers' authorized representatives and users.

 - Account Information: Usernames, account numbers, service addresses, and other information needed to establish and maintain customer accounts.

-- Technical Information: Data related to customers' use of our services, such as API usage, device information (including latitude and longitude of Smartpin devices), network monitoring data, and logs, used to provide and improve the services and ensure appropriate use.
+- Technical Information: Data related to customers' use of our services, such as API usage, device information (including latitude and longitude of Hubble-enabled devices, including Smartpin), network monitoring data, and logs, used to provide and improve the services and ensure appropriate use.

-We do not collect personal information from or about our customers' end users in the course of providing our services.
+We collect this information at the direction of our business customers and use it only to provide and improve our services, communicate with customers, and comply with legal obligations.
+If you provide us with personal information about others, you represent that you have the authority to do so and permit us to use the information in accordance with this Privacy Policy.

 ### 2.1 Business Contact Information